ozwaldorf/carburetor/README.md

 ### Generic Patch Tool

-There is a simple bash script for patching an existing catppuccin port's hex colors to carburetor.
+There is a simple bash script for patching any existing catppuccin port's hex colors to carburetor.
+Note that some ports use a css pre-processor to create variations of colors, so they will need to be patched beforehand and then compiled, like [discord](#discord).

 ```bash
 ./patch.sh <all|mocha|macchiato|frappe> <directory path>
 ```

 ### Example Configs

-The [src](src) directory contains copy and paste-able configs for different things.

 #### Nvim